 How much does a stem cell facelift cost?

 The cost of stem cell facial rejuvenation varies by treatment plan, the number of cells required, and whether it is combined with other regenerative therapies.
-In Japan, costs generally reflect the multi-week cell culture process, laboratory quality control, and physician expertise involved.
+In Japan, costs reflect the multi-week cell culture process, laboratory quality control, and physician expertise involved.
 Cell Grand Clinic provides personalized cost estimates after an initial medical assessment — contact us via WhatsApp or email for details.

 How long do stem cell facial results last?